jeremytammik/tbc/a/1798_da4r_curve_project.md

 So, I have no specific preference in that area.
 There are a huge number of them out there, some are immensely powerful, some are good and relatively unknown.
 Several CAD vendors have open-sourced significant libraries.

-**Response:** Well, I went the long way and wrote projection methodes for all curve types (except CylindricalHelix ).
+**Response:** Well, I went the long way and wrote projection methods for all curve types (except CylindricalHelix).

 For lines, it is straight forward, but I am not so sure with Hermite splines and nurbs splines; maybe there are problems I have missed...

 I have tested it for some occasions, and two things that happened were:

-- Projected curves where longer than edges of faces from which they where generated.
+- Projected curves where longer than edges of faces from which they were generated.
 - Projected Hermite splines didn't rebuild correctly, which might be because you can only define start and end tangents, and not the complete list, when creating a curve.
-- `Ellipse.Create` is a little too clever, since it will create an arc if the two radius are equal, which resulted in an endless loop.
+- `Ellipse.Create` is a little too clever, since it will create an arc if the two radii are equal, which resulted in an endless loop.

 <pre class="code">
   private static Curve Project(